capybara1/BookmarkManagementDemo/xbrowsersync/README.md

 Features:

-- Synchronization of web browser bookmarks by plugin
+- Synchronization of web browser bookmarks by extension
   - Chrome, Mozilla, Android App

 Remarks:

 - No frontend
+- Code activity: few (as of April 2020)